About Us, Career Opportunities (at the end of our story) & Funeral Service and Traditions in Gawler . . .

 ‘The Australian Way of Death’

 Origin of Funeral Customs:

 What created our customs?

 All originated from ancestral, historical and social influences, in fact, from a mixture of Pagan, Celtic, and English traditions.

 Pagans basically believe in Mother Earth and all of nature is a cycle.
 The person who died was going to a better place and would come back as part of the earth.
 They used what they had and often the deceased was wrapped in large leaf branches.

 The origins of Celtic beliefs stemmed from this and were then mixed with Christianity.

 Firstly, starting with Irish beliefs, the deceased person was going to a better place and needed things to get there, e.g. pennies on the eyes.
 Also, if the eyes remained open another death would occur.

-To help the deceased get to the ‘next world’, windows needed to be open for at least 2 hours after the death so the ‘spirit’ would be able to get out of the house.
-For the same reason mirrors were covered or turned so as not to confuse the spirit.
+To help the deceased get to the ‘next world’, windows needed to be open for at least 2 hours after the death so the ‘soul’ would be able to get out of the house.
+For the same reason mirrors were covered or turned so as not to confuse the soul.